jackyhuynh/SecurityTesting/security-testing-research-paper.md

 ## IV.
 Software Requirements and Requirement Analyst:
 Understand the software quality and software requirements help us design better security test plan.
-More over, understand software requirement allows developers using proper technology to design application.
+More over, understand software requirement allows developers using proper technologies to design application.
 ### A. Software Requirements Fundamentals:
   - Definition of a Software Requirement: At its most basic, a software requirement is a property that must be exhibited by something in order to solve some problem in the real world